GregoryHue/PethamIgon/README.md

 # PethamIgon
-Light Python program that offers several function to modify a picture
+Small Python program that offers several functions to modify a picture

 Currently trying to add a browser interface, with Django